spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-back-office-feature.md

 {% info_block errorBox %}

-This feature integration guide expects the basic feature to be in place.
-The current feature integration guide adds the following functionalities:
+This feature installation guide expects the basic feature to be in place.
+This guide adds the following functionalities:
 * Translation
 * Security
 * OAuth 2.0/Open ID Connect Support for Zed login